 “Son of the right hand“?
-Benjamin was definitely preferred by both his father and his formidable brother Joseph.
+Benjamin was definitely preferred by both his father, the Grand Patriarch Jacob, and then afterwards, his formidable brother Joseph.
 Both protected him at every turn, or made sure he received 5 times the portion or garments of anyone else.
 Joseph, really, only had eyes for Benjamin.
 For these 2 youngest sons came from the same mother, Rachel.

 Whenever you read about a descendant of Benjamin, you read about someone being protected by the superpower of the day.
 For example Esther was chosen by the Persian King Xerxes, which enabled her to pull off one of the great tricks of history: getting her people out of captivity.

 Benjamin will never be King, but will be the right hand, guest of honor and under the wings of protection (ain’t that right, Benjamin Netanyahu?
 Getting 5 times the portion of anyone else?)
 That’s why he feels so confident in life.
 If he’s not under the wing of a president, it’s under the wing of God.
 Born under a very sunny constellation.
 He can get away with anything.
 Problem?
 Solution.
 If only because older siblings, parents and kings will all come to the rescue.
 There’s always a savior.
 A human one or a divine one.
 And if there is no such savior, his positivity and confidence will rescue him.

 Out of Benjamin came a family and then a tribe.
 Who received, of all places, Jerusalem.

 Recurring traits of the Benjamites:

 Socially conscious, freedom loving, having a penchant for religion and spirituality, and a strong brotherly feel towards jews: they want that other tribe to do well.